root-project/web/manual/trees/index.md

 ## Examining a tree

-Different ways to examine the tree structure and content exist, from text to graphics.
+ROOT offers different ways to examine tree structure and its contents, from text to graphics.

 ### Printing the summary of a tree